cbor-wg/cddl/draft-ietf-cbor-cddl.md

 gives a name to a right hand side expression, either a CDDL type or a CDDL group.
 Rule names can be used in the rule itself and/or other rules (and tools can output warnings if that is not the case).
-The order of the rules is significant in a number of cases, including the
+The order of the rules is significant only in two cases, including the
 following: The first rule defines the semantics of the entire specification; hence, its name may be descriptive only (or may be used in itself or other rules as with the other rule names).